 The coral reefs of the Maldives have been hit by several coral bleaching events, the most recent in May 2016.
 This coral bleaching is reported to have affected up to 60% of hard corals on some reefs, with much of the coral later dying.
 I dived the Central Atolls in February 2017 and saw lots of dead hard coral.
 It was sad to see, but it didn’t detract from the diving, as the marine life was rich and plentiful.
 Over the next few years, it is hoped that much of this hard coral will come back, returning these reefs to their former beauty.

 If staying at a resort your choices will be endless, but look for one that has a dive centre attached or advertises itself as a dive resort.
 Choosing a liveaboard can be just as difficult with over 150 plying the waters of the Maldives.
 There are basic budget liveaboards and luxury liveaboards, plus everything in between.
 We have selected just five modern and comfortable liveaboards, all of which we can vouch for, with a variety of itineraries to choose from, which include some special ‘dive with a purpose’ trips.

 If arriving a day or two before your liveaboard trip you can either stay in Malé or close to the airport on Hulhule Island.
 Hulhule Island is more convenient, as the liveaboards depart from here, with most pickups done from the airport.

 Where to Eat

 You will be a captive audience for meals at your resort or on your liveaboard, with both offering a great mix of western and Asian cuisine.
-There are also many restaurants on Malé and Hulhule Island, offering both western and Asian food.
 If you can, try some traditional Maldivian food.
 Heavily influenced by Indian cuisine, Maldivian food is generally made up of three elements – fish, coconut and rice, and mixed with some wonderful spices their curries are fabulous.

 How to Get Around